-In terms of the academic programs on offer Media and Culture encompasses film and television studies, with both theoretical and practice-based modes of inquiry concerned with audio-visual culture as well as online and digital culture.
-Media and culture takes up broad questions surrounding the cultural origins and effects of media, from traditions ranging from the genealogical and media-archaeological to cultural studies, political economy and critical theory.
+The Media and Culture curriculum consists of Film Studies and 'Television and Cross-media culture'.
+Research focuses on both theory and practice and devotes attention to audio-visual and digital culture.
+Media and Culture takes up broad questions surrounding the cultural origins and effects of media, from traditions ranging from the genealogical and media-archaeological to cultural studies, political economy and critical theory.